 Since social media is a relatively new media and considered to be more popular among certain age groups, its use as a marketing tool might be met with some resistance by your company’s leadership or stakeholders.
 In addition, many people are hesitant to adopt social media marketing because of its very different platforms and unique approaches to content.
 Thus, it might take more to convince your marketing managers or executives to invest in this particular form of industrial paid advertising.

 Social ads can also be more time-consuming to create.
 Because new content is always being posted on social media at a very high rate — with different keywords and topics trending at a given moment — it’s important to stay current with the latest content being posted.
 Additionally, social media networks are notorious for introducing new ad products, removing old ones, and changing specs, so you'll need to keep up at all times.
-Check out our eBook, Boosting Your Business with a Strong Social Community to learn how to build your social network and your reputation as a thought leader.
+Check out our eBook, The Complete Guide To Social Media Marketing to learn how to build your social network and your reputation as a thought leader.

 Which Ad Type Is Best For Your Business Goals?